to-dev1/BattleSimulator/README.md

 # Features
 Physics
+- force and torque calculations
 - units move on the terrain due to the interaction between the unit's collision points and the ground
 - mechs walk using the physics system instead of only a visual animation

 Software renderer
 - simple renderer based on rasterization
 - runs on the CPU
+- uses z-buffering to represent depth information

 Environment
 - simple terrains built with sine waves
 - different gravity and atmosphere on different planets
+- unit AI adapts to the provided environment

 Units
 - loaded from a custom text file format
 - AI to handle moving the unit and using its weapons
+- walkers and tanks

 # Controls
 Camera movement